tale-toul/OCP4baremetalIPI/README.md

 ### Create the install-config.yaml file

 The provided install-config.yaml file in this repository at provisioning/install-config.yaml contains a mostly functional template for installing the Openshift 4 cluste.
-In particular, the IP addresses and networks, ports and AC addresses match those used in other parts of this documentation.
+In particular, the IP addresses and networks, ports and MAC addresses match those used in other parts of this documentation.
 The cluster name and DNS domain also match the ones used in the section [Creating the support VM ](#creating-the-support-vm)

 Review the install-config.yaml file provided and add at the end of the file the pull secret downloaded in the previous section, and an the ssh key, the one created for the kni user earlier could be user for example.